 So-Fake: Benchmarking and Explaining Social Media Image Forgery Detection

-4 National University of Singapore 5 The Hong Kong University of Science and Technology
+4 National University of Singapore 5 The Hong Kong University of Science and Technology 6 The Chinese University of Hong Kong, Shenzhen 7 The University of Sheffield

 Overview of So-Fake Dataset